Stochastic Galerkin Methods for the Boltzmann-Poisson system: Introduction

-where $S(\vec{k},\vec{k}')$ is the scattering kernel, representing non-local interactions of electrons with a background density distribution.
-For example, in the case of silicon, one of the most important collision mechanisms are electron-phonon scatterings due to lattice vibrations of the crystal, which are modeled by acoustic (assumed elastic) and optical (non-elastic) non-polar modes, the latter with a single frequency $\omega_{p}$, given by
+where $S(\vec{k},\vec{k}')$ is the scattering kernel representing non-local interactions of electrons with a background density distribution.
+For example, in the case of silicon, one of the most important collision mechanisms are electron-phonon scatterings due to lattice vibrations of the crystal, which are modeled by acoustic (assumed elastic) and optical (non-elastic) non-polar modes, the latter with a single frequency $\omega_{p}$ (assumed constant), as in

-with $K$, $K_{0}$ constants for silicon.
-The symbol $\delta$ indicates the usual Dirac delta distribution corresponding to the well known Fermi's Golden Rule \cite{lundstrom_2000}.
+where $K$ and $K_{0}$ are material constants for silicon.
+The symbol $\delta$ indicates the usual Dirac delta distribution, derived under the well-known Fermi's Golden Rule approximation in time-dependent perturbation theory \cite{lundstrom_2000}.
 The constant $n_q$ is related to the phonon occupation factor

-where $K_B$ is the Boltzmann constant and $T_L = 300 K$ is the lattice temperature. \\
+where $K_B$ is the Boltzmann constant and $T_L = 300 K$ is the lattice temperature.